-If this system requires a proxy to connect to the internet, enter its details here.

-Proxy address:

-If you need to use a HTTP proxy to access the outside world, enter the proxy information here.
+If this system details here. requires a proxy to connect to the internet, enter its Proxy address: If you need to use a WTTP prove to access the outside work If you need to use a HTTP proxy to access the outside world enter the proxy information here.
 Otherwise, leave this blank.

-$Th\epsilon$ proxy information should be given ${\rm i n}$ the standard form o f "http:/ //[[user][:p: ass [@] ho ost [:port] / "
+The proxy information should be given in the standard form of "http://[[user][:pass]@]host[:port]/".